 In March 2015, two teenage brothers from Florida joined me for skiing around Anchorage.
 We first tried Turnagain Pass, but it was pouring rain.
 We drove back to Anchorage and tried the Chugach Front Range from the Glen Alps trailhead.

 To introduce the brothers to the backcountry, we toured to the left edge of a 150-meter long wind slab to look at snow layers.
 The slope was about 15-meters high and tilted to 20 degrees, a full 10 degrees less than what’s normally considered avalanche terrain.
 I probed the pencil-hard slab with my probe, feeling a hollow layer of facets at the base, between the slab and rocks.
 A good place to show the brothers a weak layer.

 As I dug a meter to the ground, I felt a collapse and the entire slab began to move, slowly breaking into massive blocks.
-One client was off the slab.
-I stepped off the moving slab, only to realize the other client was sitting on the moving blocks, laughing, like a rabbit in the car headlights.
+One brother was off the slab.
+I stepped off the moving slab, only to realize the other brother was sitting on the moving blocks, laughing, like a rabbit in the car headlights.
 I stepped back onto the moving slab and drug him off.
 The massive blocks moved five meters and stopped.
 Riding out the moving blocks might have worked, but getting sucked under would have sucked.

 What the Flattop Avalanche Taught Me